 Q. Don’t you have to get buses everywhere?

 A. That depends on where you’re staying, but to get the best from the valley, you’ll want to move around it either by bus, train or car.
 In season there are frequent buses, free with your lift pass, which can get crowded.
 The train is a great alternative – very civilised and free with a Guest Card (Carte d'Hote) – ask your accommodation for one.
 It’s not like commuting – for a start, it usually runs on time and the views are rather better!
 See our Chamonix Getting About section below for more details.

 Q. Aren’t the lifts rather outdated?

 A. Not any more – the Chamonix lift company (Compagnie du Mont Blanc) have been pumping millions into new facilities!
-In fact there are already two recently installed cabins on the Flégère lift.
+In fact there are recently installed cabins on the Flégère lift, as well as the Aiguille du Midi and the Grands Montets, and there is a brand new gondola from the base of the Grands Montets, for easier access.

 Q. Isn’t it all hardcore off piste stuff?

 A. No!
 Sure, there’s plenty of off piste skiing to keep the hardcore skiers happy, but there is an endless supply of low intensity pistes that are clearer than you might expect for those who ski for fun!

 Q. Aren’t there loads of moguls?

 A. Not unless you want them.
 All green & blue pistes and all but one red are groomed nightly except straight after heavy falls of snow.
 If you like moguls you can usually find plenty off piste and some on a few special black pistes.
 ZONE BOSSELLE is the sign to watch out for.
 There’s also ONE red piste with moguls on the Grands Montets called the Variante Hotel where I’ve seen moguls the size of VW beetles!

 Q. Do many people speak English?

-Q. What can I do before I get there in terms of preperation?
+Q. What can I do before I get there in terms of preparation?